-3.11.6.2 Operation
+6.2 Operation

-Operational noise associated with the proposed program would be the daily traffic volumes anticipated by visitors to the proposed visitor center on site.
+Operational noise associated with the program would be the daily traffic volumes anticipated by visitors to the proposed visitor centers on site.
 As with program construction traffic, program operational traffic would be a negligible, non-perceptible increase.
-As such, program operational noise would not generate a substantial increase in ambient noise levels in the vicinity of the proposed program in excess of standards established in the local general plan or noise ordinance.
-Therefore, the impact would be less than significant, and future operational noise levels would not be cumulatively significant.
+Therefore, program operational noise would not generate a substantial increase in ambient noise levels in the vicinity of the project in excess of standards established in the local general plan or noise ordinance.
+Therefore, the impact would be less than significant.
+Therefore, future operational noise levels would not be cumulatively significant.